smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 This environment variable specifies the default chain ID.
 Any job spec that has not explicitly set `EVMChainID` will connect to this default chain.
 If you do not have a chain in the database matching this value, any jobs that try to use it will throw an error.

-### EVM_DISABLED

-- Default: `"false"`

-Disable EVM entirely.
-No services related to EVM chains will be spun up at all.
-This can be useful in some cases e.g. on a node that only runs Cron jobs that post to an HTTP API, or for node that don't use any EVM chains.

-### ETH_DISABLED
+### EVM_RPC_ENABLED

-- Default: `"false"`
+- Default: `"true"`

-Disable connecting to any ETH nodes.
-This can be useful in certain cases, e.g. to spin up a Chainlink node and add jobs without having it execute anything.
+Enables connecting to real EVM RPC nodes.
+Disabling this can be useful in certain cases such as spinning up a Chainlink node and adding EVM-based jobs without having it actually execute anything on-chain, or for debugging to see what the node _would_ do without actually doing it.

 ## EVM/Ethereum Chain-specific Overrides